 2004 AMC 10B Problem 9

-Below is the professionally curated solution for Problem 9 of the 2004 AMC 10B, from LIVE by Po-Shen Loh.
+Attempt Problem 9 of the 2004 AMC 10B below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2004 AMC 10B solutions, or check the answer key.

 9.